slexisvn/query_engine/docs/03-optimizer/28-plan-properties-and-ablation.md

 # 28. Plan properties and the ablation invariant

-> After this chapter you will be able to run the experiment that validates every pass in Part 3 — and avoid the version of it that silently tests nothing.
+> After this chapter you will be able to design a pass-ablation experiment and distinguish evidence from a test corpus from a proof of equivalence.

 ## The question